Things to do in Ronda, Spain

-- Jardines De Cuenca: Seat near the Puente Nuevo, these gardens provide splendid views over the city's bridges and the El Tajo gorge.
+- Jardines De Cuenca: Situated near the Puente Nuevo, these gardens provide splendid views over the city's bridges and the El Tajo gorge.
 It's especially pretty during the spring season with the roses in bloom and at sunset.
 The gardens are named after Cuenca, Ronda's sister city in Spain.

 - Casa Don Bosco: This modernist palace used to belong to the Granada family and later became a nursing home for priests.
 Its courtyard has an Arab-style design with beautiful ceramic benches and offers great views over the surrounding mountains.
 You can also have a look inside and admire the 19th-century tapestries on display.

 - Acinipo: Amidst the countryside, 20 kilometers away from Ronda is the former city of Acinipo.
 Founded by the Romans, it dates back to the 1st century AD.
 The name stands for "city of wine" as it was one of the cities that exported wine back to Rome at that time.
 Today visitors can see the ruins of the city's houses, thermal baths and a well-preserved Roman theater.